raipc/atsd-jdbc/README.md

 ## Compatibility

-The table below specifies a range of compatible driver versions for a given database revision number displayed on the **Admin > System Information** page.
+The table below specifies a range of compatible driver versions for a given database revision number displayed on the **Settings > System Information** page.

 For example, database revision number 16200 supports driver versions between 1.2.20 (inclusive) and 1.3.0 (exclusive).